ikavyaaaa/ServerConfiguration/README.md

 ## Usage

- ##Accessing the Base URL
+ ## Accessing the Base URL

-  -The base URL is automatically selected based on the active build configuration.
+  - The base URL is automatically selected based on the active build configuration.
 Use the ServerConfiguration.baseURL to retrieve the URL for the current environment.

    ```bash
    class AppAPIManager {